thienhieu215/custom-modal/README.md

 Next, run `npm start` to run the project in localhost.

 ## Project description
-The project is about building `custom pop-up modal` using ReactJS, TypeScript and CSS.\
+The `custom pop-up modals` is built using ReactJS, TypeScript and CSS.\
-Users can click `close button` or click outside of the modal to close it
+Users can click `close or cancel button` or click outside of the modal to close it.

 In this project, there are 4 kinds of modal which are:
 #### `Confirmation modal`